Jeffleecy/GWAS_SAIGE-GENE/SAIGE-GENE_UserManual.md

 ### installation explanation:
 1. Please check [here](https://saigegit.github.io/SAIGE-doc/docs/Installation_sourcecode.html) for the guidence from developers of SAIGE/SAIGE-GENE.
 2. Here, I will explain certain steps of installing SAIGE under high performance computing (HPC) environment.
+   - The installation objective: install SAIGE in the R pacakge of RSAIGE in conda env
+   -

 ## Overview of the workflow